Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 My French father-in-law, Jean-Pierre, adores a Vacherin cake.
 Each time we have a family reunion or party of some sort - whether it's a birthday or an excuse for a special dessert, he always orders a Vacherin Glacé from the local patisserie.
 It's such a French classic, that most patisseries sell them in the freezer, opposite the counter.

-So, when Jean-Pierre ('le Toucan') was visiting recently, I decided to make my own homemade Vacherin to surprise him for his 80th birthday.
+So, when Jean-Pierre ('le Toucan') was visiting recently, I made my own homemade Vacherin to surprise him for his 80th birthday.

 La Vache!
 Pink Boobies...

-Moreover, a Vacherin is a perfect dessert made in advance.
+Moreover, a Vacherin is a perfect ice cream cake dessert made in advance.
 Just prepare the day before, the morning itself - or even a few days before.

-How to Prepare a Vacherin Cake from Scratch
+How to Make a Vacherin Cake from Scratch

 A Vacherin is more about organising the presentation of ice cream than an actual recipe, to be honest.
 Traditionally it's made with vanilla ice cream and raspberry sorbet, but I used nougat ice cream with extra raspberry ripple in it.
 Pistachio ice cream would be wonderful too.

-I make my own meringue as a base but you could buy yours or even make a macaron base out of it and stick macaron shells or whole macarons all around the cake.
-Just follow the macaron recipe instructions in either of my books.
+I make my own meringue base but you could buy yours or even make a macaron base out of it and stick raspberry macarons around the sides of the cake.

 Warning: If you do buy macarons from a store, ensure they have not been frozen first - otherwise do not freeze and serve at the last minute.

-First take an 18cm cake ring.
+First take an 18 cm/7 inch cake ring.
 Trace a circle on parchment paper.
-Whip the meringue until stiff peaks are easy to work with a piping bag and pipe it as a spiral in the ring (no need to add colouring - keep it white!)
+Whip the meringue until stiff peaks are easy to work with a piping bag and pipe it as a spiral in the ring.
+There's no need to add colouring; keep it white or add a little raspberry powder or food colouring if you prefer a raspberry meringue.

 With the remaining meringue, pipe out little kisses.
 These will be stuck around the cake at the end.